TensorFlow¶

 Using containers¶

-If you have certain requirements that are not satisfiable by pip or conda (e.g.
+If you have certain requirements that are not satisfiable by pip or Conda (e.g.

 extra operating system packages not available on Apocrita), then it may be